 They do not lower emissions or increase fuel efficiency, but additives and treatments do have benefits.
 All fuels burn inefficiently, at least to a degree.
 The inefficient combustion of fuel is called a “dirty burn.”
 Since no fuel burns 100 percent efficiently, a clean burn is merely a theoretical concept.

 When fuels burn inefficiently, and they always do, hydrocarbon deposits buildup on the internal combustion components of an engine.
 Some fuels and additives are formulated to clean the hydrocarbon off the internal components of an engine.

 One of the reasons fuel burns incompletely is because of a low octane rating.
 There are two manners in which fuels combust: exposure to a spark or flame and compression.
-If a fuel combusts prior to compression ratios of an engine, the result is a loss of power and knocking in a petroleum spark ignition engine.
+If a fuel combusts before compression ratios of an engine, the result is a loss of power and knocking in a petroleum spark-ignition engine.
 Additives that increase the octane rating of a fuel increase engine efficiency and prevent damage.